yamalight/graffiti/README.md

 - Automatic app reload on schema changes (in development mode)
 - Extensibility via third-party plugins

+## Requirements

+Graffiti assumes you have:

+- MongoDB v4.0+ (easiest way is to start one using docker: `docker run --name mongodb -p 27017:27017 -d mongo`)
+- Node.js v14.8+

 ## How it works

 Graffiti.js is built on top of [fastify](https://www.fastify.io/), [graphql-compose](https://graphql-compose.github.io/) and [Mongoose](https://mongoosejs.com/).